aws-samples/amazon-omics-end-to-end-genomics/README.md

 ```
 3. Navigate to the AWS S3 Console.
 In the list of buckets, click on `<my-artifact-bucket>` and navigate to `templates` prefix.
 Find the file named `solution-cfn.yml`.
 Copy the Object URL (begins with https://) for this object (not the S3 URI).
 4. Navigate to AWS CloudFormation Console.
 Click on `Create Stack`, select `Template is ready` and paste the above https:// Object URL into the `Amazon S3 URL` field and click `Next`.
 5. Fill in the `Stack name` with a name of your choice, `ArtifactBucketName` with `<my-artifact-bucket>`, `WorkflowInputsBucketName` & `WorkflowOutputsBucketName` with new bucket names of your choice; these buckets will be created.
+6. For the `CurrentReferenceStoreId` parameter, if the account that you plan to use has an existing reference store and you want to repurpose it, you can provide the Referernce store ID as the value.
+(Since only 1 reference store is allowed per account per region).
+If you don't have one and want to create a new one, provide the value `NONE`.
-6. Click Next on the subsequent two pages, then on the Review <Stack name> page, acknowledge the following 'Capabilities', and click `Submit`:
+7. Click Next on the subsequent two pages, then on the Review <Stack name> page, acknowledge the following 'Capabilities', and click `Submit`:
     - AWS CloudFormation might create IAM resources with custom names.
     - AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND
-7. CloudFormation will now create multiple stacks with all the necessary resources, including Omics resources:
+8. CloudFormation will now create multiple stacks with all the necessary resources, including Omics resources:
-    - Omics Reference Store with Reference genome imported
+    - Omics Reference Store with Reference genome imported (Skip Reference store creation if store ID provided)
     - Omics Sequence Store
     - Omics Workflow with workflow definition and parameters defined
     - Omics Variant Store
     - Omics Annotation Store with ClinVar imported

-8. It's recommended that users update omics permissions to least privilege access when leveraging this sample code as a starting point for future production needs.
+9. It's recommended that users update omics permissions to least privilege access when leveraging this sample code as a starting point for future production needs.
-9. The CloudFormation Stack should complete deployment in less than an hour
+10. The CloudFormation Stack should complete deployment in less than an hour

 ## Usage
 1. Once the template has been deployed successfully, you can use a pair of FASTQ files to launch the end to end Secondary Analysis pipeline.